Visual-Behavior/aloception-oss/docsource/source/alonet/panoptic_models.rst

 Models
 ======

-Panoptic Head is a pytorch module that implements a network to connect with the output of a :doc:`Detr-based model <detr_models>`.
+Panoptic Head is a Pytorch module that implements a network to connect with the output of a :doc:`Detr-based model <detr_models>`.
 This new module is able to predict a segmentation features, represented by a binary mask for each object predicted by :doc:`Detr model <detr_models>`.